 - uses or processes personal information of individuals located in mainland China

-UC will be required to comply with PILP if processing activities and:
+UCI will be required to comply with PIPL if processing activities and:

 - uses personal information of individuals when providing goods or services to people in China

 - analyzes the activities of people in China